johnjoeann4/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can introduce unnecessary complexity, bugs, and time wastage.
 It's wiser to write clear and straightforward code initially, ensuring correctness and maintainability.
 Once your program is functional and you have identified actual bottlenecks through profiling, you can then target those specific areas for optimization.

+# 2024-03-07
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+This quote reminds programmers that it's crucial to focus on writing clear, maintainable code first before optimizing for performance.
+Optimization efforts should be based on measured performance data and targeted at identified bottlenecks, rather than speculative assumptions about where performance might be improved.
+Rushing to optimize code prematurely can lead to unnecessary complexity, harder maintenance, and potentially even degrade overall system performance.